Exploring exotic configurations with anomalous features using deep learning: Application of classical and quantum-classical hybrid anomaly detection: Model and method

 \subsection{Hybrid Quantum-Classical Autoencoder (HAE)}

 The quantum-classical hybrid anomaly detection scheme \cite{Romero_2017, qGAN4anomaly, anogan, sakhnenko2021hybrid} is the state of the art approach which utilises quantum machine learning \cite{Schuld2018, circuit_learning, transfer, funcke2021dimensional, Tabi2022} along with its classical counterpart.
 For our study we use the Hybrid Classical-Quantum Autoencoder (HAE) introduced by Sakhnenko et.al. in 2022 \cite{sakhnenko2021hybrid}, which significantly enhances the performance metrics of the anomaly detection compared to its fully classical counterpart.
-The HAE consists of a classical encoder, a parametrized quantum circuit (PQC)~\cite{pqc}, and a classical decoder (Fig.\,\ref{fig:hybrid_autoencoder}).
+The HAE consists of a classical encoder, a parameterized quantum circuit (PQC)~\cite{pqc}, and a classical decoder (Fig.\,\ref{fig:hybrid_autoencoder}).
 The input goes to PQC via the encoder.
 The PQC is consists of quantum circuits containing different rotation gates.
 After the blocks of quantum circuits there are measurements followed by the post measurement processing block.
 After post-processing, the information is fed into the classical decoder.

 It is worth mentioning that a PQC performs much better compared to an classical circuit with equal dimension \cite{sakhnenko2021hybrid}.
 Schuld \cite{hilbert_feature, schuld2021supervised} showed a connection between the quantum neural networks and kernel methods, where the quantum networks encode and process the data in a high-dimensional Hilbert space through a highly non linear feature mapping.
-This is classically intractable and only can be revealed through the inner products and measurements of the quantum states, resulting a performance boost.
+This is classically intractable and only can be revealed through the inner products and measurements of the quantum states.
 In our case the PQC in HAE also expands the latent space into a higher dimensional Hilbert space.
-Therefore its internal degrees of freedom increases, resulting in a performance boost in anomaly detection with HAE.
+Therefore its internal degrees of freedom increases, resulting in a performance boost.

 For HAE we consider the same encoder and decoder as the classical AE which is combined with a 4-qubit PQC (Fig.\,\ref{fig:hybrid_autoencoder}).
 The final quantum state is measured in the Pauli $Z$-basis, and the corresponding expectation value for each qubit construct the latent space for the anomaly detection.
 This information is fed to the decoder via the post processing module which expands the compressed data to its original size.
 The model is implemented using Qiskit \cite{Qiskit} for our analysis.